-A great choice if you are having mana problems or plan to use high mana cost abilities such as Essence Font or Refreshing Jade Wind, and spamming Vivify during high damage phases.
+A great choice if you are having mana problems or plan to use high mana cost abilities such as Essence Font, Refreshing Jade Wind, and spamming Vivify during high damage phases.

 This provides good, sustained burst healing by giving your Thunder Focus Tea an extra charge.

 This is another talent that pairs well with Spirit of the Crane for the Fistweaving style of healing.
 You will want to use Thunder Focus Tea as often as possible, and it will be important to quickly assess which spell you need to use for the situation at hand.